Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Introduction

-For manifold interpolation, we propose a geodesic learning method to establish smooth geodesics between data samples on the manifold.
-We introduce a constant speed loss and minimizing geodesic loss to train a network to interpolate along the geodesics.
-The Riemannian metric on data manifold can be induced by the canonical metric in the Euclidean space which the manifold is isometrically immersed in.
-So the geodesics can be obtained by the defined Riemannian metric.
-Existing methods cannot guarantee that the interpolation along geodesics has a constant speed.
-We parameterize the generated curve by a parameter $t$.
-Our constant speed loss achieves uniform interpolation by making $t\in [0,1]$ be an arc-length parameter of the interpolation curve.
-According to Riemannian geometry~\cite{carmo1992riemannian}, a curve is a geodesic if and only if its second derivative versus parameter $t$ is orthogonal to the tangent space.
-Based on this theory, we propose a geodesic loss to force the interpolation network to generate points along the geodesics.
-Furthermore, geodesic connecting two points may not be unique, such as the geodesics on a sphere.
-But geodesics are locally unique and the minimizing geodesic is the minimal curve connecting two points.
-Therefore, we also discretize the curve into multiple equally-spaced sample points and minimize the summation of the Euclidean distance of adjacent points.
-By applying these losses on our interpolation network, we can generate uniform interpolated points along the minimizing geodesics.
-Our major contributions include: \begin{compactitem} \item We propose a framework in which an autoencoder and an interpolation network are introduced to reconstruct the manifold structure.
-The autoencoder network promotes convex latent representations by adding some prior geometric information to guarantee the generated samples remaining within the distribution of the data manifold. \item We propose a constant speed loss and a minimizing geodesic loss to generate geodesic on the manifold given two endpoints.
+Second, we propose a geodesic learning method to establish smooth geodesics between data samples on a data manifold.
+The Riemannian metric on the data manifold can be induced by the canonical metric in the Euclidean space in which the manifold is isometrically immersed.
+Existing methods cannot guarantee a uniform interpolation along the geodesic.
+We parameterize the generated curve by a parameter $t$ and propose a constant-speed loss to achieve a uniform interpolation by making $t\in [0,1]$ be an arc-length parameter of the interpolation curve.
+According to Riemannian geometry~\cite{carmo1992riemannian}, we propose a geodesic loss to force the interpolation network to generate points along a geodesic.
+Another key factor is a minimizing loss to make the geodesic be the minimizing one.
+Our contributions are summarized as follows: \begin{compactitem}

+\item We propose a framework in which an autoencoder and an interpolation network are introduced to explore the manifold structure.
+The autoencoder network promotes convex latent representations achieved by adding some prior geometric information to it, so that the generated samples are able to remain within the distribution of the data manifold. \item We propose a constant-speed loss and a minimizing geodesic loss for the interpolation network to generate the minimizing geodesic on the manifold given two endpoints.
 We parameterize each geodesic by an arc-length parameter $t$, such that we can generate points moving along the minimizing geodesic with constant speed and thus fulfill a uniform interpolation. \end{compactitem}